 The next thing we need to do is to pass new renderer class to the new instance of

 <%= Redcarpet::Markdown.new(BlogRender, fenced_code_blocks: true).render(@article.content).html_safe %>

 fenced_code_blocks option allows us to use code blocks you may know from Github.
 The last step is to update CSS styles.
-You can copy and paste styles from my gist to have the same theme as on my blog.
+You can copy and paste styles from my gist to have the same theme as on the screenshot below.